If you’re spending Christmas in Europe these are 50 of the best winter destinations in Europe.

 From Wandermust Family

-And the setting for all of this Christmas cheer couldn’t be more adorable.
+And the setting for all of this Christmas cheer couldn’t be more adorable, you’ll find here the oldest Christmas market!
 Visit Petit France with beautiful half-timber houses and a little river running through the city center.
 Strasbourg also has a guest country to hold their own little market.
 One year it was Iceland and they even had Icelandic hot dogs.
 So that has me won over instantly of course!
-Strasbourg is one of the must see places in Europe in winter, so don’t miss it!
+Strasbourg is one of the must-see places in Europe in winter, so don’t miss it!

 A small train offers rides to explore the town and local schools perform songs on stage in their native language.
 Trying the gloggi ( gluwein) is essential to keeping warm as temperatures can reach -15 over Winter.
 Other treats are sweets for the kids and various sausages and cabbage for the adults.
 There is a small rink to enjoy ice skating and many vantage points from the surrounding towers to witness Tallinns beauty.

 Val di Sole, in Trentino, Italy is just about the perfect destination for Christmas in Europe.
 Just imagine beautiful mountain peaks covered in snow; small scenic villages each with their own market and traditions; earthy food and the most welcoming people you can hope for; and needless to say, endless ski slopes of excellent quality and for any level of expertise.

 The best place to enjoy the Christmas atmosphere in Val di Sole is Ossana, a small village where each year around 1000 nativity scenes are created and scattered around the village and inside the well-kept castle.
 They are all different – some tiny, some bigger, some wooden made while others use recycled material.
 Some nativity scenes portray the traditional version of the nativity, others an alternative one, with the representation of real-life events in the region.
 All of them are worth seeing.